elisecode247/Basic-Front-End-Project/README.md

 # Free Code Camp Front End Project Starter
 ---
 ## Overview
 A project starter for Free Code Camp front end projects.
 Try practicing in a different environment (instead of CodePen).
+Here's a [video](https://youtu.be/B8DvAis_jaQ) demonstrating all the steps below.

 ## Prerequisites
 Install the following: